Resume-Genie/resume-genie/CONTRIBUTING.md

 <h3 id='make-changes'> 4.
 Make Changes:</h3>

 Implement your changes or additions in the appropriate files within the project.
-Ensure that your code follows the existing coding style and conventions [Developers Guide](DEVELOPER.md).
+Ensure that your code follows the existing coding style and conventions [Developer's Guide](DEVELOPER.md).

 <h3 id='test-your-changes'> 5.
 Test Your Changes:</h3>
 Thoroughly test your changes to ensure they work as intended and do not introduce any new issues.